 |Higher concentration in blood||Higher concentration in muscles|

-Keep exploring BYJU’S Biology to learn more in detail about hemoglobin and myoglobin.
+Keep exploring BYJU’S Biology to learn more about haemoglobin and myoglobin.

 Frequently Asked Questions

-What are the similarities and differences between myoglobin and hemoglobin?
+What are the similarities and differences between myoglobin and haemoglobin?

 - Both are globular proteins

-- Ligand for both myoglobin and hemoglobin is oxygen
+- Ligand for both myoglobin and haemoglobin is oxygen

-- Both hemoglobin and myoglobin give red colour to muscles and blood.
+- Both haemoglobin and myoglobin give red colour to muscles and blood.

-What are the structural differences between myoglobin and hemoglobin?
+What are the structural differences between myoglobin and haemoglobin?

-What are the functions of hemoglobin and myoglobin?
+What are the functions of haemoglobin and myoglobin?

-Hemoglobin functions as an oxygen carrier from the lungs to the entire body and myoglobin functions as a storer of oxygen in the muscle cells.
+Haemoglobin functions as an oxygen carrier from the lungs to the entire body, and myoglobin functions as a storer of oxygen in the muscle cells.